OpenSSL::X509::Request can't sign() an OpenSSL::PKey::EC

 ossl_pkey_ec.c should either:

 - rb_define_method() the missing private? and public? methods

 - rename public_key? to public? and private_key? to private?

 Judging by the source code, this should be present in branch 1.8 as well.

-#2 Updated by Martin Bosslet almost 2 years ago
+#2 Updated by Martin Bosslet over 2 years ago

 - Subject changed from OpenSSL::X509::Request can't sign() an OpenSSL::PKey::EC to OpenSSL::X509::Request can't sign() an OpenSSL::PKey::EC